 - feeling physically and emotionally safe in the relationship

 - resolving arguments respectfully.

 Healthy relationships include open and honest communication.
-Communicating well with your partner strengthens your relationship and helps you overcome any challenges.
+Communicating well with your partner can strengthen your relationship and help you overcome any challenges.

 Opening up to your partner can take trust, time and practice.
 Speaking up about what you think, feel and need is an important part of any relationship.